nathan-vdp/nathan-pokedex2/README.md

 Welcome to our Pokedex project!
 This web application allows users to explore and learn about different Pokemon, their types, abilities, and more.
 To get started, follow the instructions below.

+## Live Website

+You can access the live website at [teampokedex.netlify.app](https://teampokedex.netlify.app/).

 ## Table of Contents

 - [Individual Contributions](#individual-contributions)